mallamsiddiq/library-mangement-cowrywise/README.md

 ## Scope and Limitations

-- Publisher and made Enums real
-- The .env Variables are made public to ease setup set up and  configuration
+- **Efficient Querying and Filtering:** To enhance efficiency in querying and filtering operations, especialy in retrieving complex queries, the `copies_borrowed` field was added to the **User** table.
+This field tracks the number of book coppies borrowed is auto incremented when a book is borrowed or returned respecfuly

+- **Publisher and Made Enums Real:** The `publisher` field, along with other relevant fields, has been set up with enumerations for stricter validation and consistency in the data.

-- User can't borrow a book twice without return the earlier copy
+- **No Borrowing Duplicate Copies:** A user cannot borrow the same book twice without returning the earlier borrowed copy first.
+This ensures that users do not have duplicate active borrowings of the same title.

-- You can't borrrow borrow that is unavailable books in the catalogue
+- **Unavailable Books:** Users are restricted from borrowing books that are marked as unavailable in the catalogue.
+The system automatically prevents requests for books that are either checked out or have no available copies left.

 ## Security Concerns and Limitations

+- **Public `.env` Variables:** The `.env` file has been made public in the repository to simplify the setup and configuration process.
+This is only recommended for local development and testing environments.
+Ensure the `.env` file is secured and excluded in production.

-- **Unauthenticated Admin Endpoints:** Some admin endpoints are currently unauthenticated for ease of setup and usage.
+- **Unauthenticated Endpoints:** Some admin endpoints are currently unauthenticated for ease of setup and usage (to play with).
 This configuration is not suitable for production environments.
-Consider implementing proper authentication and authorization before deploying to production.

-- **.env File:** The `.env` file containing sensitive environment variables is available in the repository for ease of setup.
-This file should not be exposed or committed to version control in production environments.
-Make sure to secure this file and use appropriate environment variable management practices in production.
+Also Endpoints on the users side that does does not need the user Identity are not protected.

 ## Copyright